microsoft/LightGBM/README.md

 LightGBM is a gradient boosting framework that using histogram based tree learning algorithm.
 It can outperform existing boosting tools on both learning speed and accuracy.
-Our [experiments](https://github.com/Microsoft/LightGBM/wiki/Experiments#comparison-experiment) shows it is about 6x faster than xgboost with much better prediction accuracy.
+Our [experiments](https://github.com/Microsoft/LightGBM/wiki/Experiments#comparison-experiment) shows it is better both on speed and accuracy than other boosting tools.

 LightGBM can be run on multiple machines, Our [experiments](https://github.com/Microsoft/LightGBM/wiki/Experiments#parallel-experiment) shows it can perform linear speed up in parallel learning.